somnonetz/snet-asclepios-docker-compose/README.md

 # Dockerized XNAT for PSG
-Use this repository to quickly deploy an [XNAT](https://xnat.org/) instance on [docker](https://www.docker.com/) with pre-configured for use with [copla-editor](https://github.com/somnonetz/copla-editor) and [snet-plugin](https://github.com/somnonetz/snet-plugin)
+Use this repository to quickly deploy an [XNAT](https://xnat.org/) instance on [docker](https://www.docker.com/) pre-configured for use with [copla-editor](https://github.com/somnonetz/copla-editor) and [snet-plugin](https://github.com/somnonetz/snet-plugin)

 ## Introduction

-this is a fork of [xnat-docker-compose](https://github.com/NrgXnat/xnat-docker-compose/), see `README.md.original` for the original instructions.
+This is a fork of [xnat-docker-compose](https://github.com/NrgXnat/xnat-docker-compose/), see `README.original.md` for the original instructions.
 Bellow are set up instructions for using this with copla-editor and snet-plugin

 ## Usage